emartinez-dev/renfe-bot/README.md

 #### Requirements

-This project has been developed using the latest Python version available at the moment (`3.13.1`).
-It's possible that it works for older Python 3 versions, but I didn't test it.
+This project requires at least Python 3.11.

 The required dependencies to run this project are included in the `requirements.txt` file.
 To install the requirements, use the following command: